Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/015_EXP_ATTENTION_VORTICES/015_EXP_ATTENTION_VORTICES.md

 **Falsification:** If no stable circulation patterns OR continuous (not quantized) winding → topological defects don't exist → BEC analogy misses this feature.

 **Note:** This is the most exploratory experiment.
 Finding vortices would be major validation.
-Not finding them doesn't necessarily falsify framework — may be detection limitation.
+Not finding them does not necessarily falsify the framework, it may be detection limitation.

 ## 3. Methods